ioer-dresden/carto-lab-docker/docs/grass.md

 If you want to use [GRASS GIS](https://grass.osgeo.org/) together with its jupyter companion ([grass.jupyter package](https://grass.osgeo.org/grass83/manuals/libpython/grass.jupyter.html)), we prepared a `Dockerfile` for you.
 The image extends the base image.

-We only occationally push images for the GRASS tag to our registry (`https://registry.gitlab.vgiscience.org/lbsn/tools/jupyterlab:grass`).
-If you want the latest versions, you must built the image yourself.
+We occasionally push docker images for the GRASS tag to our registry (`https://registry.gitlab.vgiscience.org/lbsn/tools/jupyterlab:grass`).
+If you want the latest or specific versions, you have to build the image yourself.

 Use the following `docker-compose.grass.yml`:
 ```yaml